 More recently, the English potager that Rosemary Verey created on her estate, Barnsley House, has revived interest in the potager on both sides of the Atlantic Ocean.
 Verey designed a number of potagers for her clients, as well as parterre-style gardens.
 I recommend her book, Rosemary Verey’s Good Planting Plans, for detailed information and ideas.

 By planning her own potager as a decorative garden, rather than just a utilitarian space, Verey was able to place the garden close to the house, where a kitchen garden is most convenient.
-A true decorative kitchen garden includes flowers, trees and shrubs, as well as herbs and vegetables; and Rosemary Verey was systematic in determining the layout and location for each element—as seen in the illustration at left.
+A true decorative kitchen garden includes flowers, trees and shrubs, as well as herbs and vegetables; and Rosemary Verey was systematic in determining the layout and location for each element.

 Since all herbs and vegetables require full sun (with the exception of lettuce, which can be grown in indirect sun), Verey sited her tall, structural elements, such as roses and raspberry shrubs, along the perimeter of the potager.
 Even her apple trees, which form the centerpiece of each garden square, were grown on dwarf stock and deliberately pruned to prevent shading out the vegetables, herbs and flowers sharing the squares.